 Andrea Malson on January 28, 2020

-New parents have slogged through sleepless nights for generations.
+New parents and night nannies have slogged through sleepless nights for generations.
 But after too many sleepless nights, parents may seek out advice and recommendations.
 There is no shortage of “experts“ weighing in on everything: how to be a modern mom, to how to soothe fussy babies, and of course, sleep training.
 There are books from pediatricians, you can hire an overnight sleep coach, or pay for a consultation.
 But the sleep training business is not regulated.
 The mixture of current trends, scientific studies, an array of temperaments and a whole lot of “experts” on one subject creates confusion.

 What is sleep training?